I lost my marbles on the train platform at The Grand Canyon Saturday.

-Actually, a more astute phrase might be “I went batshit crazy” aka “I was channeled by Mega Bitch” (who beds down with Mega Death, but that’s another story.)
+Actually, a more astute phrase might be, “I went batshit crazy” aka “I channeled Mega Bitch” (who beds down with Mega Death, but that’s another story).

 I’d been sitting in the train depot waiting for what seemed like hours (maybe 20 minutes) for him to show up with the girls from a quick lunch they grabbed while I was in the Hopi House buying over-priced flinty arrows.

 I didn’t use the arrows on Henry when I finally found him and the girls, but I did use the word “fuck.”
 Twice.
 Attached variously to “what the…” and “… you!”

 And here’s the other thing.
 I don’t think of myself as an angry person.
 I don’t yell at people.
 I’m not a name-caller.
 I don’t hit or throw things.
 This to me was aberrant behavior.

-I also attempted to engage the ticket taker, but he backed away, his eyes pinpoints of terror and ducked into the toilet when I tried to corner him at the buffet.
+I also attempted to engage the ticket taker, but he backed away, his eyes points of terror, and ducked into the toilet when I tried to corner him at the buffet.

 I explained, sloooowly and LOUDLY, as though he were deaf, how I thought he made us almost miss the train.
 But Henry, being annoyingly astute, said there had to be something larger at work.